-The Foundation's performance obligation for the service agreements is to provide related affiliates (Diocese of Erie and Catholic Charities of the Diocese of Erie) various fundraising services.
+The Foundation's performance obligation for the service agreements is to provide its related affiliate (Diocese of Erie) various fundraising services.
 These services include, but are not limited to, providing donor newsletters, and planning and coordinating annual fund solicitation and events.
 The performance obligation is to provide the services.
 Fee for these services is charged monthly and revenue is recognized as the services are provided over-time.